calvertwong/Code-Snippets/microservices-setup/container-module/README.md

 The dist folder must be re-generated when there is a new change to the code.
 If new changes are not reflecting in `dist` folder, simply remove the `dist` folder and re-generate the folder again..
 **README** in feature-module repository has some useful tips that can be applied to this container as well, please read that.

 The production build that is generated here can be used too after executing `npm run link`.
-Tested with IIS Manager.
+Tested and hosted on IIS Manager.

 # Done reading?
 Now head to microservices-setup/feature-module to find out how to start developing feature modules for this container and more/